Johan-Cuevas/UCR_Exam_Scheduler/openspec/changes/update-scraper-fetch-all-exams/proposal.md

 - Update the scraper's default behavior to fetch all exams instead of only MATH
 - Remove the default subject filter, allowing the API call to return all departments
-- Update configuration to make filtering optional rather than required
+- Update configuration to remove the subject filter for scraping
-- Maintain backward compatibility by keeping the ability to filter by subject if needed

 ## Impact